YuyuChen-UW/pmerge/README.md

-# R package pmerge :This package contains several functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.
+# R package pmerge : This package contains several functions/methods to merge p-values that are either independent or arbitrarily dependent in multiple hypothesis testing.

 ### Table of Contents